nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * The order of parameters is fixed.

 ### Viewing help : `help`
-Opens the user guide with a new window<br>
+Opens the user guide with a new window.<br>
 Format: `help`<br>

 Example: